m0r4k/sparksrank/README.md

 # sparksrank

 SparksRank supposes to show you where is your rank in masternode payout system.
-Be shure this is just a position calculation.
+Be aware this is just a position calculation.

 People who wanna use this for their own Coin -> just grab it but leave a link

 ## grab and start
 - First of all you need a running cli-daemon
-- if you don't have your sparks-cli in your $PATH environment [ change ] coin_cli
+- If you don't have your sparks-cli in your $PATH environment [ change ] coin_cli in script
-- be shure your system is synced [ get ] sparks-cli mnsnyc status
+- Be shure your system is synced [ get ] sparks-cli mnsnyc status
-- python3 (3.5) is needed
+- python3 (>3.5) is needed

 ## download
 ```bash